emrgnt-cmplxty/fermi/docs/docs/1.concepts/storage/data-collections.md

 ### Big-O Notation {#big-o-notation-1}

 > The [Big-O notation](https://en.wikipedia.org/wiki/Big_O_notation) values in the chart below describe the [time complexity](https://en.wikipedia.org/wiki/Time_complexity) of the various collection methods found in `near-sdk-rs`.
-These method complexities correlate with [gas](/concepts/basics/transactions/gas) consumption on Axion, helping you decide which collection to utilize in your project.
+These method complexities correlate with [gas](/concepts/basics/transactions/gas) consumption on Fermi, helping you decide which collection to utilize in your project.
 There are three types found in our collection methods:

 - O(1) - _[constant](https://en.wikipedia.org/wiki/Time_complexity#Constant_time)_
 - O(n) - _[linear](https://en.wikipedia.org/wiki/Time_complexity#Linear_time)_